-Elizabeth DeFanti is the Artistic Director of Montana Ballet Company (MBC) and Director of MBC’s Academy.
+Elizabeth DeFanti is the Artistic Executive Director of Montana Ballet Company (MBC).
 Ms. DeFanti joined MBC in 2009 and has spent the last 10 years directing, choreographing, teaching, establishing educational outreach, philanthropic, health & wellness programs, and more.

 Prior to joining MBC, Ms. DeFanti served as the Interim Artistic Director for Festival Ballet in Providence, RI.
 She also directed The Dance Center, School of Festival Ballet, taught extensively in the school, and served as Adjunct Faculty for Rhode Island College’s Dance Department, where she specialized in ballet technique.